edwardespinoza/supersimplestockmarket/README.md

 We can get any calculation using a Facade class which is calling  several methods from 2 main classes (TradeProcessor and StockExchangeProcessor)

-I can using Eclipse and you can upload to this IDE directly using the metadata uploaded.
+I am using Eclipse and you can upload to this IDE directly using the metadata uploaded.

 ##Data
 I am including several JUnit Tests for the five calculations.
 You can use < mvn clean test > from any IDE with the maven plugin or other test tool app such as Selenium or the Maven client tool.